C++20: Functional Patterns with the Ranges Library

 My last post C++20: The Ranges Library, gave you the first impression of the ranges library.
 Today's post is about functional patterns: function composition and lazy evaluation.
 They become first-class citizens in C++20.

-The algorithms of the Standard Template Library (STL) are sometimes a little inconvenient.
-They need a begin and an end iterator.
+The Standard Template Library (STL) algorithms are sometimes a little inconvenient.
+They need a beginning and an end iterator.
 This is often more than you want to write.

 #include <numeric>